Oneworld: Standard Oneworld livery

 The new (optional) standard Oneworld livery was introduced as part of the alliance's tenth anniversary celebration in February 2009.
 It features the alliance name in large letters that are almost 2 m tall and the alliance logo along the side of their fuselage, against a white or a polished metal background.
 The name of the operating member airline will be placed in smaller lettering in a standard position at the front of the aircraft below the alliance name and logo.
-Each member airline will also retain its regular tailfin design.
+Each member airline will also retain its regular tailfin, winglets and engine design, any fuselage designs that do not conflict with the alliance logo can also be retained.